zulip/zulip.github.io/gsoc-ideas.md

   existing open source or open culture contributions you've made and any bug reports you've submitted to open source projects.
 * Some notes on what you are hoping to get out of your twelve-week project.
 * A description of the project you'd like to do, and why you're excited about it.
 * Some notes on why you're excited about working on Zulip.
-* A link to the small initial contribution(s) you did.
+* A link to the initial contribution(s) you did.

 We expect applicants to either have experience with the technologies relevant to their project or have strong programming experience.
 We